Great Neck station

+The Great Neck station is the westernmost stop on the Port Washington Branch in Nassau County.

 History

 Great Neck was originally the terminus of the New York and Flushing Railroad when it was built in 1866 by a subsidiary called the North Shore Railroad, and called Brookdale Station.
 The NY&F was acquired by the Flushing and North Side Railroad in 1869, and the name was changed to Great Neck in 1872.
 The F&NS was consolidated into the Flushing, North Shore and Central Railroad in 1874 through a merger with the Central Railroad of Long Island, only to be leased in 1876 by the LIRR.

-Though Great Neck station served as a terminal station for much of the 19th Century, it was never intended to stay this way.
+Though Great Neck station served as a terminal station for much of the 19th century, it was never intended to stay this way.
 An attempt to extend the line east from the station toward Roslyn failed in 1882.
 Thirteen years later, wealthy Port Washington residents persuaded the LIRR to bring the terminus to their hometown.
 This required the construction of the Manhasset Viaduct over the marshes at the southern end of Manhasset Bay, which was authorized by an LIRR subsidiary called the Great Neck and Port Washington Railroad.
-On June 23, 1898, the first LIRR train passed through Great Neck to cross the Manhasset Viaduct, Long Island's highest railroad bridge to extend the line through Manhasset, Plandome and Port Washington.
-In 1924, the station was closed and moved to its current location on February 26, 1925, as a grade crossing elimination project brought the tracks below ground by June 8, 1934.
+On June 23, 1898, the first LIRR train passed through Great Neck to cross the Manhasset Viaduct, Long Island's highest railroad bridge, to extend the line through Manhasset, Plandome and Port Washington.
+In 1924, the station was closed; it was reopened at its current location on February 26, 1925.
+A grade crossing elimination project then brought the tracks below ground by June 8, 1934.
 Elevators are on both sides.
 The wall along the southeastern platform has an aluminum sculpture by artist David Saunders that was installed in 2001.

-The station recently received enhancements and modernizations, including Wi-Fi, new bike racks, and charging stations amongst other things, as part of a greater, systemwide initiative to upgrade stations and infrastructure.
+The station recently received enhancements and modernizations, including Wi-Fi, LCD display screens, wayfinding signage, new benches, new bike racks, and charging stations, among other things, as part of a greater, systemwide initiative to upgrade stations and infrastructure.